xinkecf35/Door_Unlock_Web_GUI/src/backend/README.md

 primary reason that the application communicates over IP sockets.
 Sharing a SQLite database between containers was uncertain, especially given that concurrent database access for SQLite is dependent on file locks/synchronization primitives).

+### Endpoints

+This is still largely in progress.
+REST resources are being determined and tests are being created gradually.
+The test suite is not meant to be comprehensive, just enough to verify very basic operations.
+The following is a outline of the endpoints and methods available:

+#### /users ####

+* POST
+    - Creates user
+    - Note that certain fields need to match things in Slack workspace for interop.
+    - Returns a 201 upon success
+* PUT
+    - same as POST, used as bulk udpate
+    - Should expect idempotent operations

+* DELETE
+    - Removes users
+    - Note this is protected route, user must be authenticate and contain the correct role and permissions to do so.

+#### /users/sso ###

+* Not implemented yet, will be used to support single sign on when web application gets going
+* This is largely out of scope for this document but hypothetically speaking, this base endpoint would be used to forward authorization tokens and verified (if supported)

+#### /user ####

+* POST
+    - logs/authenticates the user for web portal
+    - returns a cookie with a JWT to act as authentication credentials

+#### /users/{username}/profile ####
+*Note this is a protected route, JWT subject and username must match*

+* POST
+    - Updates profiles

+* GET
+    - retrieves profile information for a given ```username```

+#### /slackbot ####

+* TBD, will be the base path for all Slack bot interactions (need to work out authentication and hand off)
+* Restricted interactions here may leverage channel membership as authentication mechanism.